cocart-headless/cocart-get-cart-enhanced/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

+== Screenshots ==

+1. Empty Cart "Enhanced Off
+2. Empty Cart "Enhanced On"
+3. Cart with Item "Enhanced Off"
+4. Cart with Item "Enhanced On"

 == Changelog ==

 [View the full changelog here](https://github.com/co-cart/cocart-get-cart-enhanced/blob/master/CHANGELOG.md).